deltaquebec/sentiment_imdb_reviews/README.md

 ## CNN

-Convolutional Neural Networks --- CNNs --- trains filters as feature identifiers and does element-wise multiplications in convolutional layers to get a feature map representing the features.
-CNNs are multi-layered feed-forward neural networks.
+Convolutional Neural Networks --- CNNs --- are multi-layered feed-forward neural networks.
 We load hidden layers one on top of the other in a sequence, which enables the CNN to observe and learn hierarchical features.
-Data convolution extracts feature variables, and 1D convolutional layers help learn patterns at a specific position in a sentence which are used to recognize patters at different positions.
-Masking enhances and reduces the results of the convolution, and pooling is applied to each patch of feature map to extract particular maximum values and ignore the rest.
-This reduces inputs to the next layer.
+Data convolution extracts feature variables; 1D convolutional layers help learn patterns at a specific position in a sentence which are used to recognize patters elsewhere throughout.
+Pooling is applied to each patch of feature map to extract particular (maximum) values, which reduces inputs to the next layer.
+The final layer has units 1, which is equal to the number of outputs.

 ```
 model.add(Dropout(0.5))